Trevor20/Excel-Portfolio/Project 3 - HR Attrition Analysis/README.md

    - Increase modeling complexity
    - Improve clarity and analytical flexibility
 2. Several columns (e.g., Education, Work-Life Balance, Performance Rating) were encoded as numeric values (1–5) without definitions.
 Created **dimension tables** to map these numeric codes to meaningful labels
-3. For **Performance Rating**, multiple rating columns existed:
+3. For **Satisfaction Rating**, multiple rating columns existed:
-   - Created one shared Performance dimension
+   - Created one shared Satisfaction dimension
    - Connected it to all three rating columns (1 active relationship + 2 inactive)
 4. Loaded the cleaned tables into Power Pivot and built a **star schema**